POS Reconciliation & How It’s Done in 7 Steps

 Pay-ins and pay-outs are non-sales-related cash amounts that are added or removed from the till during a shift.
 Pay-ins usually happen on busy days when the tills are running low on small bills and coins, so you add more cash to make change.
 Pay-outs commonly happen when a manager removes large bills to place in the safe, a cash tip is paid to a staff member, or petty cash is disbursed.

-If your business is a bar or restaurant where several cash-handling employees hold on to cash transactions outside of a till, you’ll reconcile their cash and credit card payments using their individual shift reports.
-But, other than the report you use, the reconciliation process will be the same.
+If your business is a bar or restaurant where several cash-handling employees hold on to cash transactions outside of a till, you’ll use their individual shift reports to reconcile their cash and credit card payments.
+But other than the report you use, the reconciliation process will be the same.

 Step 3: Compare Card Transactions to Statements & Note Discrepancies